The History of Personal Training

 Historical Athletic Events and Modern Development

-Historic sporting events have been pivotal to society too, with the Olympic Games standing as a classic example.
+The history of personal training relates back to historic sporting events which have been pivotal to society, with the Olympic Games standing as a classic example.
 This international athletic event originated in 776 B.C while other examples include martial arts too.
 However, the profession of the personal trainer did not come until later, in the 1900s.

 Thanks to significant advancements during this century due to the work of notable fitness icon Jack LaLanne.
 Dubbed the Father of Modern Fitness, his work, and passion for fitness instructing motivated the American nation to get up and move.
 LaLanne produced a number of television shows in which he inspired tose watching to choose their health and fitness as a priority, demonstrating the positive benefits of this preventative medicine.
 This kickstarted the modern fitness movement which saw other passionate fitness enthusiasts bring their knowledge to the table.
 LaLanne also owned the first-ever fitness club and is rightfully so the first recognised personal trainer.

 The modern fitness movement was sparked by LaLanne, and later Dr. Ken.
 H. Cooper inspired many with the idea of the use of exercise acting as disease prevention.
 Though exercise had always been considered good for the human body, it was not yet largely understood as a treatment or preventative measure for ill health.
 In 1968, he coined the term “aerobics” and presented it to the world which began a movement of joggers in the U.S.A.
 Prior to his influence, around 100,000 Americans jogged regularly, this number bolted up to 30 million over a short period of time as more people recognized that exercise combined with a healthy diet could prevent a number of diseases.

 Emerging Fitness Careers